Julio C. de Paula

 I have taught courses in general chemistry, physical chemistry, instrumental analysis, biophysical chemistry, bioinorganic chemistry, nanoscience, and writing.

 I joined the faculty of Haverford College in 1989.
 In 2005 I moved to Lewis & Clark College as Dean of the College of Arts & Sciences and Professor of Chemistry.
 From 2010 to 2013 I was an Associate Vice President & Director of Special Projects.
 While on professional leave from 2010 to 2012, I was a Program Director in the Chemistry Division of the National Science Foundation.

-Professor de Paula is the recipient of a Christian and Mary Lindback Award for Distinguished Teaching and a Henry Dreyfus Teacher-Scholar Award.
-In 2005 he was the Knapp Visiting Distinguished Professor of Liberal Arts at the University of San Diego.
-He is a Councilor in the Chemistry Division of the Council on Undergraduate Research.
+I have received a Christian and Mary Lindback Award for Distinguished Teaching and a Henry Dreyfus Teacher-Scholar Award.
+In 2005 I was the Knapp Visiting Distinguished Professor of Liberal Arts at the University of San Diego.

-Professor de Paula’s research in photosynthesis and nanotechnology has been supported by grants from the Pew Charitable Trusts, Howard Hughes Medical Institute, National Science Foundation, Camille and Henry Dreyfus Foundation, Research Corporation, the A.C.S.
-Petroleum Research Fund, David and Lucille Packard Foundation, and W.M.
-Keck Foundation.
-He has taught courses in general, physical, and biological chemistry, as well as writing.
-His textbooks of physical chemistry, co-authored with Professor Peter Atkins of Oxford University, are adopted widely by universities around the world.
+My research in photosynthesis and nanoscience involves undergraduates and has been supported by grants from private foundations and federal agencies.
+My textbooks of physical chemistry, co-authored with Professor Peter Atkins of Oxford University, are adopted widely by universities around the world.